 Even when a project doesn’t use BIM, the technology and the companies championing it are driving the industry forward.
 A dormakaba plug-in for Archicad, a traditional architecture design technology, called the “generic door” will soon allow project stakeholders to take into account special project requirements, such as fire and smoke protection.

-With our plug-in, designers can flexibly configure doors, It automatically checks whether individual door components are compatible—for example, smoke alarms and locks.Andreas Vehreschild, Deputy Vice President of Marketing for Access Solutions DACH at dormakaba
+With our plug-in, designers can flexibly configure doors, It automatically checks whether individual door components are compatible—for example, smoke alarms and locks.Andreas Vehreschild, DPV of Marketing for Access Solutions DACH at dormakaba

 The Future is BIM

 The possibilities for the technology are constantly multiplying.
 Vehreschild predicts that in just a few years’ time, it will be so photorealistic that contractors will use virtual reality headsets to explore the digital hospital they’re designing, opening doors and walking down hallways before the first piece of earth is dug up.
 Models will even simulate visitor flows or crowd behavior in a crisis.